Abhasjaiswal/News-Aggregator/README.md

 - **Selenium**: For browser automation and dynamic content scraping.
 - **Beautiful Soup**: For parsing HTML and extracting data from web pages.
 - **Requests**: For making HTTP requests and fetching web content.
+- **Google GenAI API**: For generating summaries of news articles.
-- **Other standard libraries**: Used for various functionalities , Used Streamlit for GUI Development.
+- **Other standard libraries**: Used for various functionalities, Used Streamlit for GUI Development.

 ## Installation